Wondering how to start a fitness blog in 2023? That’s a smart move because the health and fitness industry is ripe with opportunity.

 We’ll talk more about monetizing a fitness blog through affiliate marketing later on in this guide, but in short, it’s about targeting valuable commercial keywords like:

-Then joining affiliate programs run by your favorite health and fitness brands, and recommending their products to your audience.
+Then join affiliate programs run by your favorite health and fitness brands, and recommend their products to your audience.

 Every time someone clicks your affiliate links and makes a purchase, you earn a commission.

 Before you start a fitness blog, it pays to take a closer look at your competitors and draw inspiration from their successes to generate some compelling ideas.